• Skip to main content

 • 3 cloves garlic minced

-• 2 teaspoons dried Italian seasoning (or fresh herbs if you have them, parsley, oregano, thyme, basil)
+• 2 teaspoons Italian seasoning (or fresh herbs if you have them, parsley, oregano, thyme, basil)

 • 1 Tablespoon brown sugar

-• 2 28oz cans tomato (either whole peeled chopped or broken up, or crushed or a combination)
+• 2 28oz cans crushed tomato (or use whole peeled tomato, chopped or broken up)

 • 1 pound penne, rigatoni, ziti or any hearty short pasta